 In the /etc/nsswitch.conf file, the order of certain data is defined.
-An example of nsswitch.conf is shown in File 31.
-Comments are preceded by '#' signs.
-Here, for instance, the entry under "database" hosts means that a request is sent to /etc/hosts (files) via DNS (see Section DNS - Domain Name Service on page 221).
+An example of nsswitch.conf is shown in File 44.
+Comments are preceeded by '#' signs.
+Here, for instance, the entry under "database" hosts means that a request is sent to /etc/hosts (files) via DNS (see Section DNS - Domain Name Service on page 256).

+passwd: compat

-passwd: compat group: compat
+group: compat

+hosts: files dns

+110000

-hosts: files dns networks: files dns
+networks: files dns

-services: db files protocols: db files
+services: db files

+protocols: db files

 netgroup: files

-File 31: /etc/nsswitch.conf
+File 44: /etc/nsswitch.conf

-The "databases" available over NSS are listed in Table 9.9 on the next page.
+The "databases" available over NSS are listed in Table 10.9 on the next page.
 In addition, automount, bootparams, netmasks, and publickey are expected in the near future.

 aliases Mail aliases implemented by sendmail(8).
-See also

-the man page for aliases.

-ethers Ethernet addresses.

-group For user groups, used by getgrent(3).
-See also the

-man page for group.

-hosts For host names and IP addresses, used by

-gethostbyname(3) and similar functions.

-netgroup Valid host and user lists in the network for the purpose of controlling access permissions.
+See also the man page for aliases. ethers Ethernet addresses. group For user groups, used by getgrent(3).
+See also the man page for group. hosts For host names and IP addresses, used by gethostbyname(3) and similar functions. netgroup Valid host and user lists in the network for the pur- pose of controlling access permissions.
 See also the man page for netgroup.

-networks Network names and addresses, used by

-getnetent(3).

-passwd User passwords, used by getpwent(3).
-See also the

-man page for passwd.

-protocols Network protocols, used by getprotoent(3).
-See

-also the man page for protocols.

-"Remote Procedure Call" names and addresses, used

-by getrpcbyname(3) and similar functions.

-services Network services, used by getservent(3).

-shadow "Shadow" user passwords, used by getspnam(3).
+1 ( ) Linux in the Network

+networks Network names and addresses, used by getnetent(3). passwd User passwords, used by getpwent(3).
+See also the man page for passwd. protocols Network protocols, used by getprotoent(3).
+See also the man page for protocols. rpc "Remote Procedure Call" names and addresses, used by getrpcbyname(3) and similar functions. services shadow Network services, used by getservent(3).
+"Shadow" user passwords, used by getspnam(3).
 See also the man page for shadow.

-Table 9.9: Available Databases via /etc/nsswitch.conf
+Table 10.9: Available Databases via /etc/nsswitch.conf

-The configuration options for NSS databases are listed in Table 9.10.
+The configuration options for NSS databases are listed in Table 10.10.

-files directly access files, for example, to /etc/aliases.

-db access via a database.

-nis NIS, see also Section NIS - Network Information

-Service on page 231.

-nisplus

-dns Only usable by hosts and networks as an exten-

-sion.

-compat Only usable by passwd, shadow, and group as an

-extension.

-also It is possible to trigger various reactions with cer-

-tain lookup results.
-Details can be found in the man

-page for nsswitch.conf.
+files db directly access files, for example, to /etc/aliases. access via a database. nis NIS, see also Section NIS - Network Information Service on page 266. nisplus dns Only usable by hosts and networks as an extension. compat Only usable by passwd, shadow, and group as an extension. also It is possible to trigger various reactions with cer- tain lookup results.
+Details can be found in the man page for nsswitch.conf.

-Table 9.10: Configuration Options for NSS "Databases"
+Table 10.10: Configuration Options for NSS "Databases"